 ENJOY ICONIC ISLAND TIME BETWEEN PEDAL STROKES

 Ancient stands of temperate rain forest, mild winters, and long stretches of golden, sandy beaches are the hallmarks of Vancouver Island.
 This is the real West Coast, where the clock ticks a little slower than the rest of Canada.
 ‘Island time’ is exuded through happy, laid-back locals who enjoy the bounty of fresh seafood, gorgeous climate, and endless beaches and wilderness at their fingertips.
-Load your bikes up, hop on the ferry and head to the Central and North Island, where siix seaside communities, and those happy locals, are ready to show off uncrowded trails and alpine to ocean adventures that rank among the best in the world.
+Load your bikes up, hop on the ferry and head to the Island, where six seaside communities, and those happy locals, are ready to show off uncrowded trails and alpine to ocean adventures that rank among the best in the world.

 - Riding Destinations

 - Island Time

 Convenient rides on the edge of the Island’s wildest wildernes.
 Campbell River offers a diverse range of XC and DH trails that are only a stone’s throw from town.
 Being the northernmost region in the bike loop, Campbell River is the perfect jump-off point to wilderness excursions to the North Island, or via ferry to the ultra-scenic and bike-friendly Quadra and Cortes Islands which are a short boat ride into the Discovery Passage.
 Families can enjoy quality time pedalling into the Beaver Lodge Lands while more experienced riders will want to check out the 100+kms of riding available in the Snowden Forest and Pump House.
 Get ready for technical rides, some leg-burning climbs and friendly locals.
 A couple of key things you shouldn’t forget when riding Campbell River: don’t forget to take a glimpse of the magnificent ocean and Coast Mountain views during breaks, second, don’t forget to bring your ‘eh’ game to this awesome network of trails!